Trusted Shops

-Trusted Shops is a company founded in Cologne, Germany in 1999, which offers online shops and their customers trust-building services by means of a trustmark, a money-back guarantee process and a system of customer reviews for money.
-The Trustbadge costs around 1200€ up to 2000€ per year for an online store.
-The online store is audited once to get the certificate and then the Online store has to pay around 700€+VAT every year for that same certificate, but no more audits are made.
-Online retailers are also provided with minor assistance in meeting legal requirements.
+Trusted Shops is a company founded in Cologne, Germany in 1999, which offers online shops and their customers trust-building services by means of a trustmark, a money-back guarantee process and a system of customer reviews.
+Online retailers are also provided with assistance in meeting legal requirements.
 Around 25,000 online shops display the trustmark as of July 2019.

 Company history

 Foundation

 The company was founded in Cologne (Germany) in 1999 as a joint venture between Gerling Speziale Kreditversicherungs AG and the business consultancy Impact Business & Technology Consulting GmbH.
 Jean-Marc Noël and Ulrich Hafenbradl were among the founders.
 The company began operations one year later.
 Its offer consisted of a trustmark for online shops, and from the very beginning the company also offered customers of online shops displaying the trustmark a money-back guarantee.
 By mid-November 2000, around 100 shops had obtained the trustmark.